fox-it/dissect-docs/docs/source/contributing/developing.rst

 Path resolution policy
 ----------------------

-Starting from ``Dissect V3.11``, we decided that new plugins will only provide the original parsed ``path`` value in its records.
+Starting from Dissect version 3.11, we decided that new plugins will only provide the original parsed ``path`` value in its records.
 We recommend external contributors to follow the same policy.
 This keeps the information inside the records as close to the truth as possible.

-However, the resolved path can still be accessed by using the ``--resolve`` or ``--hash`` flags in :doc:`target-query </tools/target-query>`. ese flags add additional fields to the record using the identifier/name of the field as a prefix making it easier to identify its origin.
+A resolved path can still be accessed by using the ``--resolve`` or ``--hash`` flags in :doc:`target-query </tools/target-query>`. ese flags add additional fields to the record using the identifier/name of the field as a prefix making it easier to identify its origin.
-As an example, lets say we have the following information inside a record:
+For example, lets say we have a record with the following field:

 .. code-block::

     some_name=%SystemRoot%\Temp\file

-The ``--resolve`` adds, as the name, the resolved path to the record and transforms the information above to:
+When using ``--resolve``, the resolved path will be added to the record in a new field with the suffix ``_resolved``:

 .. code-block::